Dictionary » Negative Words » Mess – Meaning, Definition, Synonyms and Antonyms

 5. Can “mess” describe emotional states?

-Yes, people often say “I’m a mess” to describe feeling overwhelmed, emotional, or mentally disorganized.
+Yes.
+People often say “I’m a mess” to describe feeling overwhelmed, emotional, or mentally disorganized.
+In that sense, the word overlaps with feelings like misery, though the meanings are not identical.

 Explore more M words